-• Blood clots in the veins, especially in the legs (symptoms include swelling, pain and redness in the leg), which may travel through blood vessels to the lungs causing chest pain and difficulty breathing.
-If you notice any of these symptoms seek medical advice immediately.
+- Experience blood clots in the veins, especially in the legs (symptoms include swelling, pain, and redness in the leg), which may travel through blood vessels to the lungs causing chest pain and difficulty breathing.
+If you notice any of these symptoms seek medical advice immediately. - Experience fever, muscle stiffness, sweating or a lowered level of consciousness (a disorder called "Neuroleptic Malignant Syndrome").
+Immediate medical treatment may be needed. - Are a man and experience prolonged or painful erection.
+This is called priapism.
+Immediate medical treatment may be needed. - Experience severe allergic reaction characterised by fever, swollen mouth, face, lip or tongue, shortness of breath, itching, skin rash or drop in blood pressure.

-The following other side effects may happen:
+The following other side effects may also happen.

-Very common: may affect more than 1 in 10 people
+Very common (may affect more than 1 in 10 people)

-- Difficulty falling or staying asleep - Parkinsonism: This condition may include: slow or impaired movement, sensation of stiffness or tightness of the muscles (making your movements jerky), and sometimes even a sensation of movement "freezing up" and then restarting.
+- Difficulty falling or staying asleep

+- Parkinsonism: this condition may include: slow or impaired movement, sensation of stiffness or tightness of the muscles (making your movements jerky), and sometimes even a sensation of movement "freezing up" and then restarting.
 Other signs of parkinsonism include a slow shuffling walk, a tremor while at rest, increased saliva and/or drooling, and a loss of expression on the face.

-- Feeling sleepy or less alert - Headache.
+- Feeling sleepy, or less alert

+- Headache.

-Common: may affect up to 1 in 10 people
+Common (may affect up to 1 in 10 people)

 - Pneumonia, infection of the chest (bronchitis), common cold symptoms, sinus infection, urinary tract infection, ear infection, feeling like you have the flu - Raised levels of a hormone called "prolactin" found in a blood test (which may or may not cause symptoms).
 Symptoms of high prolactin occur uncommonly and may include in men breast swelling, difficulty in getting or maintaining erections, decreased sexual desire or other sexual dysfunction.
-In women they may include breast discomfort, leakage of milk from the breasts, missed menstrual periods, or other problems with your cycle or fertility problems. - Weight gain, increased appetite, decreased appetite - Sleep disorder, irritability, depression, anxiety, restlessness - Dystonia: This is a condition involving slow or sustained involuntary contraction of muscles.
-While it can involve any part of the body (and may result in abnormal posture), dystonia often involves muscles of the face, including abnormal movements of the eyes, mouth, tongue or jaw. - Dizziness - Dyskinesia: This is a condition involving involuntary muscle movements, and can include repetitive, spastic or writhing movements, or twitching. - Tremor (shaking) - Blurry vision, eye infection or "pink eye" - Rapid heart rate, high blood pressure, shortness of breath - Sore throat, cough, nosebleeds, stuffy nose - Abdominal pain, abdominal discomfort, vomiting, nausea, constipation, diarrhoea, indigestion, dry mouth, toothache - Rash, skin redness - Muscle spasms, bone or muscle ache, back pain, joint pain - Incontinence (lack of control) of urine - Swelling of the body, arms or legs, fever, chest pain, weakness, fatigue (tiredness), pain - Fall.
+In women they may include breast discomfort, leakage of milk from the breasts, missed menstrual periods, or other problems with your cycle or fertility problems. - Weight gain, increased appetite, decreased appetite - Sleep disorder, irritability, depression, anxiety, restlessness - Dystonia: this is a condition involving slow or sustained involuntary contraction of muscles.
+While it can involve any part of the body (and may result in abnormal posture), dystonia often involves muscles of the face, including abnormal movements of the eyes, mouth, tongue or jaw. - Dizziness - Dyskinesia: this is a condition involving involuntary muscle movements, and can include repetitive, spastic or writhing movements, or twitching - Tremor (shaking) - Blurry vision, eye infection or "pink eye" - Rapid heart rate, high blood pressure, shortness of breath - Sore throat, cough, nosebleeds, stuffy nose - Abdominal pain, abdominal discomfort, vomiting, nausea, constipation, diarrhea, indigestion, dry mouth, toothache - Rash, skin redness - Muscle spasms, bone or muscle ache, back pain, joint pain

+- Incontinence (lack of control) of urine

+- Swelling of the body, arms or legs, fever, chest pain, weakness, fatigue (tiredness), pain

+- Fall.

-Uncommon: may affect up to 1 in 100 people
+Uncommon (may affect up to 1 in 100 people)